mtoohey31/iter/README.md

 ## Regarding Performance

 There is some overhead to using the iterators in this package, since each evaluation requires a function call, so if the performance of your application is a top priority, this package _might_ not be the best choice.
-Don't guess about performance though: I would recommend benchmarking to determine what impact of using iterators, because in some cases lazy iterators may be faster than the equivalent loop.
+Don't guess about performance though: I would recommend benchmarking to determine the impact of using iterators, because in some cases, lazy iterators may be faster than the equivalent strict loop.

 ## Acknowledgements